 For a deep dive into the three stages of SEO content creation—ideating, planning, and creation—read this guide on How to Create Great Web Content.

-That’s why aligning your SEO content marketing strategy with customers when searching is the best way to optimize your content.
+That’s why aligning your SEO content marketing strategy with customers when searching is the best way to optimize your content, regardless of algorithm changes.

 Finding the right target keywords is a key part of knowing how to write SEO content.
 Consider:

 - Search volume: How many people search using this keyword each month?

 - Search intent: Are users looking to research or buy?